ts2002/podcast-nlp-analysis/README.md

 Code used for data scraping can be found in the Transcription_Tools directory.

 The process of EDA and pandas dataset creation can be found in EDA.ipynb.

+The write up can be found in NLP_Project_Paper.